Nature of the Program

 - Nominees must be employed by the nominating campus at the time of the nomination.

-Use the checklist of required documents found online to compile the nomination packet.
+Use this nomination checklist to compile the nomination packet.